amaret/pollenc/README.txt

-pollenc.py (will be renaemd pollenc) is commandline util to invoke clound compiler for pollen and c microcontroller toolchains
+pollenc is a commandline utility to invoke the clound compiler for pollen and c microcontroller toolchains

-PollenServer.py is the server that talk to redis on behalf of the pollenc client.
+PollenServer.py is the server that talks to redis on behalf of the pollenc client

-upstart files manage service
+upstart files manage services